SKaplanOfficial/Raycast-Pins/assets/placeholders_guide.md

 Pins supports various placeholders that are evaluated at runtime whenever you open/execute a pin.
 These placeholders are useful for pinning items that rely on the current context such as selected text.
 The placeholders system is provided as a way to supply additional functionality for users that need or want it without complicating the core functionality of Pins.

-Placeholders in Pins fall into two categories: **information placeholders**, which are replaced with information about the current context, and **script placeholders**, which are replaced with the return value of some script.
+Placeholders in Pins fall into three categories: **information placeholders**, which are replaced with information about the current context, **script placeholders**, which are replaced with the return value of some script, and **directives**, which are commands for Pins to execute that are generally replaced with an empty string (with some exceptions).
 You can think of information placeholders as a way to get an instantaneous snapshot of the current context, without performing any additional actions, while script placeholders can be used to perform actions and process data before resolving to a string value.

-All placeholders are evaluated at runtime — when you open/execute a pin — and are replaced in order of precedence, with script placeholders evaluated last.
+All placeholders are evaluated at runtime — when you open/execute a pin — and are replaced in order of precedence, with script placeholders generally evaluated last.
 Thus, you can use information placeholders in your scripts to make them even more dynamic.
 See [Placeholder Precedence](#placeholder-precedence) for more information on how placeholders are evaluated.

 ### Why would I use placeholders?